As a female leader, what experiences or pivotal moments can you share with us from your journey?

 I’ve just taken the next step in my career – moving into the Managing Director role with an eight-month-old baby.
 Again, initially, I asked myself whether or not it was the right time to move into this type of role.
 However, this time I also asked myself the question, “why shouldn’t I?”
 I believed that I could do it and that it came back to finding a healthy balance.

-As more females move in to leadership roles I hope that others will see that equality is possible in business, and that you don’t have to choose between starting a family and progressing in your career.
+As more females move in to management and leadership roles I hope that others will see that equality is possible in business, and that you don’t have to choose between starting a family and progressing in your career.

 Has the arrival of your daughter changed your leadership approach in any way?